MomSweetMom/Veripad/README.md

 ### 3. Funding
-[Sources and Stages of funding](https://blog.adioma.com/how-funding-works-splitting-equity-infographic/)
+[Sources and Stages of funding](https://blog.adioma.com/how-funding-works-splitting-equity-infographic/) It's really crucial for any startup.
+But may be the most important currency is time that we commit to do something.

 > The contribution I made here is the modest I can do to support and encourage you to continue making quality pharmaceutical product within the reach of people and address the long-standing problem in Africa and many other places.
 I do not assume that something will only have a good side, there are side effects too.
 But I do think that you are on the right track.
 Keep up !!!